-- (1) The Board voted not to change the applicant's characterization of service because without knowing the facts and circumstances relating to the applicant's discharge, the Board is unable to determine if the applicant's Adjustment Disorder, Depression and PTSD diagnoses outweighs the applicant's discharge.
-Therefore, the applicant's Under Other Than Honorable Conditions discharge was proper and equitable. - (2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code under the same pretexts, and the reason the applicant was discharged was both proper and equitable. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.
+- (1) The Board voted not to change the applicant's characterization of service because, despite applying liberal consideration to all the evidence before the Board, the applicant's dyslexia and an allergy to aluminum did not outweigh the applicant's medically unmitigated AWOL offense.
+The Board also considered the applicant's contentions regarding harassment by the unit and not being awarded a higher pay grade and found that the totality of the applicant's record does not warrant a discharge upgrade.
+The applicant did not present any issues of impropriety for the Board's consideration.
+The discharge was consistent with the procedural and substantive requirements of the regulation, was within the discretion of the separation authority, and the applicant was provided full administrative due process.
+Therefore, the applicant's Under Other Than Honorable Conditions discharge was proper and equitable as the applicant's conduct fell below that level of satisfactory service warranting a General discharge or meritorious service warranted for an upgrade to Honorable discharge. - (2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code under the same pretexts, as the reason the applicant was discharged was both proper and equitable. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.